devaru-ai/devaru-ai/README.md

 <!--I'm a Graduate Student Researcher at the University of Cincinnati with a focus on **LLM inference, Model optimization, and high-performance computing**.-->

+## Adaptive Sparse Attention (Ongoing Research)

+*Self-tuning sparsity as a control problem for efficient long-context and multimodal inference.*

+- **AdaSparge: Self-Tuning Sparse Attention for Scalable AI Inference and Deployment**
+A feedback-driven sparse attention framework treating sparsity and skip decisions as adaptive control variables, achieving up to 5.5× speedup with <0.03 L1 error and 85–95% sparsity across LLaMA 3.1, CogVideoX, and Stable Diffusion 3.5.

 ## Publications
 - **Self-Tuning Sparse Attention: Multi-Fidelity Hyperparameter Optimization for Transformer Acceleration (Accepted at MiTA 2026)**